 The Nominating/Corporate Governance Committee regularly considers the composition of the Board.
 However, we have not established a mandatory retirement age or other term limits because we believe longer-tenured directors can bring important experience and institutional knowledge that are critical to the success of our Board and the long-term interests of our shareholders.
-Consideration is given to rotating committee members, committee chairs, and the Lead Independent Director position every three to five years because we believe fresh perspectives facilitate enhanced Board and committee performance.
-Our Nominating/Corporate Governance Committee evaluates the performance of each incumbent director at least annually before recommending his or her nomination for an additional term.
+Consideration is given to rotating committee members, committee chairs, and the Lead Independent Director position generally every three to five years because we believe we benefit from having a level of consistency in our committee compositions and committee chairs, but that fresh perspectives likewise facilitate enhanced Board and committee performance.
+Our Nominating/ Corporate Governance Committee evaluates the performance of each incumbent director at least annually before recommending his or her nomination for an additional term.
 In addition, any director who has a job change must submit a letter of resignation resigning from the Board.
 The submission of a letter of resignation provides an opportunity for the Board to review the continued appropriateness of the director's membership on the Board under the circumstances.